shaunlowis/hydroblimp/blimp/README.md

 # Blimp
 Components and assembly of the RC blimp will be outlined here.

-A single motor, dual servo design is planned for use.

 ## Motor / ESC
 I got an EMAX RS2205 brushless motor, which is definitely overkill for this project.